What are the new travel testing rules?

 Travel testing: What are the new rules after latest government update?

+For fully vaccinated travellers, pre-departure tests have been scrapped, with post-arrival PCRs downgraded to lateral flow and no need to self-isolate

-One month after travel testing rules were tightened to be even tougher than last summer, the prime minister has announced test requirements will be eased for fully vaccinated arrivals to England – reverting to the situation that prevailed for five weeks in late 2021.
+Test requirements have been eased for fully vaccinated arrivals to the UK – reverting to the situation that prevailed for five weeks in late 2021.

-The removal of the pre-departure test requirement will reduce cost and complexity for international arrivals to England and increase confidence among prospective travellers.
+The removal of the pre-departure test requirement reduces cost and complexity for international arrivals, and has increased confidence among prospective travellers.

-In addition, the requirement for doubled jabbed arrivals to have a PCR test as their “day two” test and self-isolate until a negative result is received has been lifted.
+For double-jabbed travellers the post-arrival test remains in place, but a cheap and fast lateral flow device can be used – with no requirement to self-isolate until a negative result is received.

+Travellers who are currently self-isolating must continue in quarantine until they get a negative result.

 On top of this, many foreign countries are still imposing severe restrictions – often near-total bans – on British travellers.